DuncanEdwards/ts-fundamentals/src/exercises/02-my-first-component/my-first-component/README.md

 3. Change the component to return an H3 instead of an H2 and see what happens?

-4. What could be the danger of this approach?
+4. What could be the potential danger of this approach?